Apple iPhone 16 Pro Max vs. Google Pixel 9 Pro XL: Battle of intelligence

 Colors Black Titanium, White Titanium, Natural Titanium, Desert TitaniumPorcelain, Rose Quartz, Hazel, Obsidian

-The iPhone 16 Pro Max is powered by the A18 Pro SoC which we have no doubt will be blisteringly powerful.
-Apple is claiming big gains in GPU computing and memory bandwidth compared to the iPhone 15 Pro Max, which was stellar to begin with.
-Apple is promising improved battery life of up to 33 hours with the 16 Pro Max with video playback.
-The phone can be fast-charged up to 50% in 30 minutes, or quicker when paired with a higher-wattage adapter.
+The A18 Pro SoC powers the iPhone 16 Pro Max, which we are confident will make the phone incredibly powerful.
+Apple is claiming significant gains in GPU computing and memory bandwidth compared to the iPhone 15 Pro Max, which was stellar to begin with.
+Apple promises improved battery life of up to 33 hours with the 16 Pro Max with video playback.
+The phone can be fast-charged up to 50% in 30 minutes or quicker when paired with a higher-wattage adapter.
 It also supports MagSafe and Qi2 wireless charging standards.

-The Google Pixel 9 Pro XL is powered by the Tensor G4 SoC, which is the most power-efficient processor yet.
-In our ongoing review, we found that the thermals are much better controlled, although it still throttles hard when playing heavy games.
-It’s not a big step forward in terms of compute performance, and will certainly trail behind Apple’s offering.
+The Tensor G4 SoC powers the Google Pixel 9 Pro XL, the most power-efficient processor yet.
+Our ongoing review found that the thermals are much better controlled, although it still throttles hard when playing heavy games.
+It’s not a big step forward in computing performance and will undoubtedly trail behind Apple’s offering.
 The 9 Pro XL does, however, boast of a 24+ hour battery life thanks to the large 5,060mAh capacity.
-Charging speeds have improved over the previous model and it can be charged up to 70% in 30 minutes using Google’s 45W charger.
-Fast wireless charging is also present if you use the Pixel Stand (2nd Gen) charger.
+Charging speeds have improved over the previous model, and it can be charged up to 70% in 30 minutes using Google’s 45W charger.
+If you use the Pixel Stand (2nd Gen) charger, fast wireless charging is also present.

 4K/120FPS video recording on iPhone 16 Pro